JZDesign/JacobZivanDesign/JZD_Publish/Content/musings/soap-box-media.md

 ---
 date: 2020-12-30 08:13
-description: How do you ingest information?
+description: Media Brainwashing?
+How do you ingest information?
 Actively or Passively?
 tags: Lifestyle, Romans 12:2, Musing, Media
 ---